fatihkykc/PLproject/README.md

 # Java

--To run the java file, you should clone the repository to any of your directories
+-To run the java code, you should clone the repository to any of your directories

 -Then in your command line, change your directory to the directory that you cloned the repository.